-The elasticity describes the cost associated with incentive provision as it measures the additional mean pay the firm must give to the risk averse CEO so that she accepts the volatility associated with incentive pay.
+Equation (3) can be used to derive a metric for the cost of incentives.
+When incentives increase, the variance of pay, $V_t(w_t)$ , also increases.
+If the firm wants to retain the CEO, then average pay must also increase.
+The elasticity of pay to the variance of pay describes the direct cost associated with incentive provision as it measures the additional mean pay the firm must give to the risk averse CEO so that she accepts the additional volatility associated with incentive pay.
 Any less mean pay implies that the participation constraint is violated and cannot be supported as an equilibrium outcome of the optimal contract.
-The origin of the elasticity of pay to variance of pay in Holmstrom and Milgrom (1987) is a risk and reward trade off that leaves the CEO indifferent between staying in the firm or leaving it.
+The origin of the elasticity of pay to variance of pay in Holmstrom and Milgrom (1987) is a risk and reward trade off that leaves the CEO indifferent between staying in the firm and leaving.